image-forge.net

 First run, in order

-2. Install the license key — paste it in the license view.
-Capture/deploy APIs stay locked until the Forge is activated.
+2. Start the trial or install a license key — in the license view, start the self-service 14-day Pro trial or paste a purchased key.
+Capture/deploy APIs stay locked until the Forge is active.

 3. Pick the image store — the storage view shows where images live and how much space is free.
 Windows images are 15–80 GB each: point the store at a disk with room (local disk or NAS/UNC path).
 See Storage & backup.

 4. Create technician access codes — in the access view.
-Each code is shown once, uses one licensed seat, and labels everything that technician does in the audit trail.
+Each code is shown once, expires after the selected lifetime, uses one licensed seat while active, and labels everything that technician does in the audit trail.
+Leave sensitive profile access blocked unless that technician must deploy a profile holding a local-admin/domain-join password or first-boot script; issue the shortest practical code when enabled.

 Licensing

-ImageForge licenses are offline: a signed key the Forge verifies locally, with no activation server and no phone-home — by design, so air-gapped imaging networks work.
+Purchased ImageForge licenses are offline: a signed key the Forge verifies locally, and activation succeeds or fails on that local check alone — by design, so air-gapped imaging networks work with no activation server required.
+When the Forge does have internet access it also sends a best-effort activation report to help catch obvious license sharing (see "Activation reporting" below); this is optional telemetry, never a requirement for activation to work.
 The licensee's name is embedded in the key and displayed on the console, on every technician's boot client, and in the audit trail.

 Keys come in two forms: